BiCroLab/blissNPanalysis/README.md

 cd blissNPanalysis
 ```

-This tutorial assumes that the data required for its correct execution,
+This tutorial assumes that the BED files required for its correct execution,
-which can be downloaded from [here](), can be found in the *./data*
+which can be downloaded from [here](), are located in the *./data*
 folder.

 Once the data has been downloaded or moved to the data folder, open R